JacobFV/cag/README.md

 - differentiable render engine
 - non-differentiable graph restructuring into a euclidean lattice but differentiable values Although the poolibng operation requires making some non-differentiable selection of nodes for inclusion/exclusion. this might bnot be as problemnatic if we constrain the graph size along the way

+---

+ALso,

+node rewrite operations are not sufficient!
+We need to have graph convolution filters. and one of the values they output makes an edge split. another one of the values they output makes a node die